-The Amended 2016 Plan will automatically terminate ten years from the date that the 2016 Equity Incentive Plan was originally adopted by the Board, unless terminated at an earlier time by the Board.
-The administrator may amend, alter, suspend, or terminate the Amended 2016 Plan at any time; provided that no amendment may be made without stockholder approval to the extent approval is necessary or desirable to comply with any applicable laws.
-No amendment, alteration, suspension, or termination may impair the rights of any participant unless mutually agreed otherwise between the participant and the administrator.
+The 2016 Plan will automatically terminate ten years from the date that the 2016 Plan was originally adopted by the Board, unless terminated at an earlier time by the administrator.
+The administrator may amend, alter, suspend, or terminate the 2016 Plan at any time; provided that the Company will obtain stockholder approval of an amendment of the 2016 Plan to the extent approval is necessary or desirable to comply with any applicable laws.
+No amendment, alteration, suspension, or termination may materially impair the rights of any participant unless mutually agreed otherwise between the participant and the administrator.